 The site of Cambus Distillery was near Tullibody, between Alloa and Stirling.
 The nearest stations are Alloa (ALO); Stirling (STG).
 Live Train Times: ALO, STG .
 Though the railway passes the site, and the site is on Station Road, there is no longer any trace of a station, despite the restoration of a passenger service to Alloa.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

 Open Cycle Map Bing Map.

 No own bottlings in recent years, but was bottled as 7yo Cambus Patent Still Scotch Grain Whisky in the early 20th century and possibly as Tullybody Single Grain at one time.
-The most readily available bottling currently is from Signatory, but other independents bottle Cambus from time to time.
+Independent bottlings of Cambus are still available.